Nested async/await in Rust: Desugaring and assembly

 Input and output registers

 This assembly code is generated from a patrol closure that takes two inputs: the closure environment stored in rdi, and the task context stored in rsi.
-The output is stored in rax and can be either Poll::Pending or Poll::Ready.
+The output is stored in rax and can be Poll::Pending or Poll::Ready.

 State machine code blocks